-20. Preliminary Hearing
+20. Preliminary Hearing/Arbitration Management Conference

-At the request of any party or at the discretion of the arbitrator or ADR Services, the arbitrator may schedule as soon as practicable, but not to exceed sixty (60) calendar days from the appointment of the arbitrator(s), a preliminary hearing with the parties and/or their representatives.
+At the request of any party or at the discretion of the arbitrator or ADR Services, the arbitrator may schedule as soon as practicable a preliminary hearing or arbitration management conference with the parties and/or their representatives.
 The preliminary hearing may be conducted by telephone at the arbitrator's discretion.
 During the preliminary hearing, the parties and the arbitrator should discuss such issues as the future conduct of the case, including clarification of the issues, document exchange, a schedule for the hearings, discovery, the form of the Award, the length of the arbitration, and any other preliminary matters.